Hair Dyes: The Regulatory Landscape

 The BIS not only provides a list of compounds that cosmetic products cannot contain without adhering to specific limitations and conditions but also publishes a negative list of raw materials prohibited in their composition.
 All cosmetic products must meet BIS standards for quality, safety, and performance.

 Enhancing safety regulations and control standards for cosmetics in India is essential.
 The primary goal of these regulations is to ensure that cosmetic products marketed to consumers are safe, of high quality, and effective, with proper labelling and safe ingredients.
+Do not hesitate to reach out to NKGABC for Indian compliance services.

 Additional things to consider